UsabilityDynamics/node-rabbit-service/readme.md

  - Can be used as a daemonized RabbitMQ service handler.
  - Modular structure for easy prototypal extension.

+To start the service via the terminal: `rabbit-service start`

 ## Getting Started
 Install the module with: `npm install rabbitmq-client -g`